city41/ardynia/README.md

     * `LAST_ENEMY_HAS_KEY`: if set, then once the player defeats all the enemies in the room a chest will appear containing a key
     * `LAST_ENEMY_HAS_HEART_CONTAINER`: same as above, but chest will have a heart container
     * `LAST_ENEMY_HAS_BOSS_KEY`: again, but this time chest has the boss key
-    * `THREE_SWITCHES_ONE_BOOMERANG`: sets the room up to be a puzzle involving switches and the player's boomerange.
+    * `THREE_SWITCHES_ONE_BOOMERANG`: sets the room up to be a puzzle involving switches and the player's boomerang.
 Despite its name, any number of switches can be set.
-The player must trip all of the switches with a single boomerange throw, and when they do a chest with a key in it will appear.
+The player must trip all of the switches with a single boomerang throw, and when they do a chest with a key in it will appear.
     * `OPEN_CHESTS_IN_RIGHT_ORDER`: a puzzle involving chests.
 Place several chests in the room, the player must open them in order.
 If they do, they get a key.
 If they don't, they get shocked and take damage.
 You can change the order of the chests by dragging them around in Tiled.
     * `LAST_TORCH_OPENS_DOORS`: a puzzle involving the magic ring.
 Once the player lights all the torches in the room, the trigger doors will open.